 Transforming the Response to Sudden Cardiac Arrest

-In 2020, The BC Resuscitation Research Collaborative ( BC RESURECT ) was successful in attaining a UBC Grant for Catalyzing Research Clusters.
-This provided the opportunity to create CanSAVE to spearhead innovative, national research collaborations with the goal to transform the response to SCA and dramatically improve survival.
+In 2020, The BC Resuscitation Research Collaborative ( BC RESURECT ) was successful in attaining the first of three UBC Grants for Catalyzing Research Clusters.
+They have provided the us the important opportunity to create and grow CanSAVE to spearhead innovative, national research collaborations with the goal to transform the response to SCA and dramatically improve survival.
 Our grand challenge is to further increase survival rates across Canada by focusing on 3 critical links in the chain of survival that are ripe for transformation: Improving recognition of sudden cardiac arrest; reducing response times for CPR and defibrillation prior to paramedic arrival; improving brain protection and brain recovery, and helping survivors live their best lives.
 To meet this challenge CanSAVE is spearheading and supporting national collaboration efforts and research in biosensor development, optimizing dispatcher recognition of SCA, community volunteer response, drone AED delivery, treatments for whole-brain ischemia, and improving quality of life for survivors of SCA.
 The impact of our transformational research will likely increase the number of survivors in Canada each year from 1,800 to 3,500 (comparable to the world's best) and potentially to 12,000 people.

 Values and Commitments